zaun/hacc-project/README.md

 # Notes

-  * During import on AWS, need to bump up the table write throughput to about 40.
-After the import it can be set back to 1.
+  * For production, during the import process to AWS DynamoDB, table write throughput needs to be bumped up to about 40.
+It can be set back to 1 after the import.
-  * There are many sheets and lots of information that are not currently used.
+  * The HEER office provided many tables and lots of information but they are not all currently used.